Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Workspaces.md

 When you load this page the sample data sets currently active will have the checkbox next to them checked.
 By default the "Basic Samples" are the only ones enabled.
 To change which sample data sets are active, check the relevant checkboxes and click save.

 Please note that for users to be able to see these samples they can either login with a user who is already a member of the data or they can be added as a member by a system admin.
-The users with username "adminstrator" and "fredbloggs" have access to all of the sample data by default.
+The users with username "administrator" and "fredbloggs" have access to all of the sample data by default.

 ### Delete Sample Data
 If you click the "Delete" button, a popup will show a warning.
 If you decide to proceed the system will attempt to delete all sample data, including users, products, artifact information, programs, and portfolios.
 This method will not delete:

 - the default program
-- the root administrator (with username "adminstrator" and an ID of "1")
+- the root administrator (with username "administrator" and an ID of "1")
 - any sample user, product, program, or portfolio whose name has been changed
 - any sample user who has been used to create, comment or has been assigned any artifacts in non-sample data products